-In addition to our popular monthly TGIF member events, and public events such as Wine on the Water, we’ve offer great family programs, such as: Pirate, Archaeology, Nature Explorer, Boatbuilding, Maritime Trades, and All-About-Boats summer camps; 13 school field trip programs for K-12 and college students, and programs for students with special educational needs.
+In addition to our popular monthly TGIF member events, and public events such as Wine on the Water, we offer great family programs, such as: Pirate, Archaeology, Nature Explorer, Boatbuilding, Maritime Trades, and All-About-Boats summer camps; 13 school field trip programs for K-12 and college students; and additional tailored programs for students with special educational needs.

 Our boat shop is a beehive of activity, with many historic boats built and refurbished, including boats used in movie presentations such as “TURN”.
 If you like using your hands to fix or create things from wood, let us know.
 The Boat Crew volunteers are always seeking additional members.